EnlightenmentDesign/web-communication-design-development-2/01 - flexbox/README.md

 # Flexbox
 Flexbox is a one-dimensional layout method for arranging items in rows or columns.
 Items flex (expand) to fill additional space or shrink to fit into smaller spaces.
-This article explains all the fundamentals.
+The following articles explain all the fundamentals.

 ## Documentation
 The following documentation is coming from: